 Now everyone who heard this thought that the young man had lost all his reason.
 Here was the explanation for all his strange behavior: his pleasant face and gracious manners belied the fact that he was stark, raving mad.
-But king indulged the condemned man’s whim, and commanded his slaves :
+But the king indulged the condemned man’s whim, and commanded his slaves:

 “Go up to the roof of the palace and bring me what you find there.”

-From the safety of the air, the young prince thought of the princes he had left behind and said “by Allah I shall not forget you, my dearest Sana,” for that was her name.
+From the safety of the air, the young prince thought of the princess he had left behind and said: “By Allah I shall not forget you, my dearest Sana,” for that was her name.
 He also realised that his own father would be stricken with worry and grief for his safety, and he pointed his flying horse in the direction of Persia, from whence he had come only the day before.
 His heart was filled with gladness when he recognised the palace of his father from the air, but when he landed, it was a different story.
 The whole court was dressed in mourning clothes, and grieving his loss.
-When he ran inside and found his father, mother and sisters, great was the joy as the embraced and were reunited with the prince whom they though had gone for ever.
+When he ran inside and found his father, mother and sisters, great was the joy as they embraced and were reunited with the prince whom they thought had gone forever.
 There followed a week of feasting and celebration.
 Everyone in the kingdom took part – the Shah even ordered that the prisoners all be released – and among the criminals who came back to the daylight was the inventor of the flying horse.
 Meanwhile, in the palace, the king rued the day he had bought the internal contraption, and forbade his son to ever go near it again.
-“For I now see,” he said, “That the air is the kingdom of the birds – it is a wrong for a groundling human to attempt to fly.
+“For I now see,” he said, “that the air is the kingdom of the birds – it is wrong for a groundling human to attempt to fly.
 Science is a sin.
 We should all obey the laws of nature, or else human kind will surely be the author of its own destruction.”